Sailor Moon SuperS: The Movie: Sailor Moon SuperS: The Movie

-Meanwhile, Perle leads the other Sailor Guardians to a flying ship of his own.
+Perle leads the other Sailor Guardians to an airship of his own.
 He tells them that Badiane promised that the children would be happy and safe in her world of dreams and where they can remain children indefinitely, but he thinks also of Chibiusa, his friend.
-As they reach the castle, they are attacked, and after crash-landing fight Poupelin, Banane, and Orangeat, as well as three sets of Bonbon Babies.
-Just when the situation seems hopeless, the girls are saved by Sailor Uranus, Sailor Neptune, and Sailor Pluto.
-With this advantage, they are able to break the flutes of the three fairies, changing them into small birds.
-Afterwards, the Guardians infiltrate the castle and confront Queen Badiane, who has drained enough dream energy from the children, including Chibiusa, to create the Black Dream Hole.
-The power drain is enough to force all the Sailor Soldiers except Usagi into a partial de-transformation, weakening them, without any clothing.
-Taking Chibiusa with her, Badiane enters the hole itself, and Usagi follows.
-Usagi then finds herself in Mamoru's apartment, carrying Chibiusa.
-Mamoru lays her on the bed, then wraps his arms around Usagi and tells her not to worry about anything, just to stay there with him.
-She asks him again who is more important, herself or Chibiusa; he eventually tells her that she is.
-Usagi lifts Chibiusa in her arms once again, and eventually realizes that this experience is all just a dream.
+As they reach the castle, they are attacked, and after crash-landing, fight Poupelin, Banane, and Orangeat, as well as three sets of Bonbon Babies.
+As the Guardians are joined by Sailors Uranus, Neptune, and Pluto, they destroy the flutes of the three fairies, changing them into small birds.
+The Guardians infiltrate the castle and confront Queen Badiane, who has drained enough dream energy from the children, including Chibiusa, to create the Black Dream Hole.
+The power drain is enough to force all the Sailor Guardians except Sailor Moon into a partial de-transformation, weakening them.
+Taking Chibiusa with her, Badiane enters the hole itself, and Sailor Moon follows.
+Sailor Moon then finds herself in Mamoru's apartment, carrying Chibiusa.
+Mamoru lays her on the bed, then wraps his arms around Sailor Moon and tells her not to worry about anything.
+She asks him again who is more important to him, herself or Chibiusa; he replies that she is.
+Sailor Moon takes Chibiusa in her arms, realizes that this experience is just a dream.

-As Usagi tries to flee, Queen Badiane demands that she give back Chibiusa.
-When Usagi refuses, the dark Queen of Dreams assimilates herself into the black dream hole and attacks her with pure fire.
-Hearing her mental cry, the other seven Guardians send their power and strength to Usagi, awakening Chibiusa and allowing them to finally obliterate Queen Badiane with their combined Moon Gorgeous Meditation technique.
+As Sailor Moon tries to flee, Queen Badiane demands that she give back Chibiusa.
+When Sailor Moon refuses, the dark Queen of Dreams assimilates herself into the black dream hole and attacks her with fire.
+Hearing her mental cry, the other seven Guardians send their power and strength to Sailor Moon, awakening Chibiusa and allowing them to obliterate Queen Badiane with their combined Moon Gorgeous Meditation attack.
 After the battle, Marzipan Castle is destroyed, and with Perle's help, the six Super Sailor Guardians and three Outer Sailor Guardians escape.
 The airships, each carrying children, return to Earth.

-Later, at a beach, Perle gives Chibiusa his glass flute, telling her that he is the fairy who protects children's dreams, and will always be with her, and Chibiusa kisses him goodbye on the cheek.
-As Perle flies away, the six Super Sailor Guardians and three Outer Sailor Guardians watch the sun rise.
+At a beach, Perle gives Chibiusa his glass flute, telling her that he is the fairy who protects children's dreams, and will always be with her.
+Chibiusa kisses Perle goodbye on the cheek, and as he flies away, the six Super Sailor Guardians and three Outer Sailor Guardians watch the sun rise.